davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 If you have issues with the board we're using for this workshop, you may need to install drivers from the product page at https://www.addicore.com/Black-UNO-R3-p/ad308.htm.
 The download link for the Mac driver is located in the Resources section of the page.
 You may have to reboot after installing the driver.

+> **NOTE:** Some people had issues with the driver from the Addicore site on MacOS High Sierra.
+They had better luck with the instructions from this site:  https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver

 OK!
 Enough yammering.  **Let's get building!**